muritane/coordination-architecture/excecutional_literacies.md

 ### Definition

-**Constraint literacy** is the ability to distinguish **non-negotiable constraints** from preferences, tradeoffs, or discomfort.
+**Constraint literacy** is the ability to distinguish **non-negotiable constraints** from preferences, tradeoffs, discomfort, or disagreement.

 Constraints are not arguments.
 They are invariants enforced at runtime.